Please follow the steps below before your immigrant visa interview at the U.S. Embassy in Riga, Latvia.

 If you were previously married: Your original divorce or spouse’s death certificate, notarized English translation, and a photocopy.

-If you are older than 16 years of age: The original police certificate from your country of current residence and countries where you resided for at least one year after your 16th birthday (except the United States) and from any country where you have been arrested or tried.
+If you are older than 16 years of age: The original police certificate from your country of current residence (if residence exceeds six months) and countries where you resided for at least one year after your 16th birthday (except the United States) and from any country where you have been arrested or tried.
 You must bring a more recent police certificate to the interview if you have been arrested or tried after acquisition of your initial police certificate.

 For employment-based visa applications: Original letter from your U.S. employer dated less than one month ago.